Being Married In The USSR

 The pictures below are the only pictures ai have from our wedding.
 A standard set; we got an album, and the parents got a set of printed photos, and that was it.

-Our witnesses, Igor’s friend Sasha and my friend Lena were the only people except for our immediate relatives who knew that we are getting married, and we asked them to keep the information to themselves.
+Our witnesses, Igor’s friend Sasha and my friend Lena, were the only people, except for our immediate relatives, who knew that we were getting married, and we asked them to keep the information to themselves.

 On Igor’s side, it’s his mother and his stepfather, and I do not remember why his father was not invited.